 The Autism Awareness Ribbon

-The puzzle pattern of this ribbon reflects the mystery and complexity of autism.
+The puzzle pattern of the Autism Awareness Ribbon reflects the mystery and complexity of autism.
 The different colors and shapes represents the diversity of people and families living with this disorder.
 The brightness of the ribbon signals hope.
 Hope through research and increasing awareness in people like you.
+You may see some of our team members wearing the awareness ribbon from time to time.